Foreign accent syndrome: Signs and symptoms

-To the untrained ear, those with the syndrome sound as though they speak their native languages with a foreign accent; for example, an American native speaker of American English might sound as though they spoke with a south-eastern British English accent or a native English speaker from Britain might speak with a New York accent.
+To the untrained ear, those with the syndrome sound as though they speak their native languages with a foreign accent; for example, a speaker of British English may be perceived as speaking English with an Italian accent.
 Contrary to popular belief, individuals with FAS do not exhibit their accent without any effort.
 Instead, these individuals feel as if they have a speech disorder.
 More recently, there is mounting evidence that the cerebellum, which controls motor function, may be crucially involved in some cases of foreign accent syndrome, reinforcing the notion that speech pattern alteration is mechanical and thus non-specific.

 Generally, FAS is not a persisting disorder; it is a temporary stage in recovery from stroke or trauma or potentially a stage of deterioration.
 FAS mainly affects speech at a segmental or prosodic level.
 Vowels are more likely to be affected than consonants.
 Vowel errors include an increase in vowel tensing, monophthongization of diphthongs, and vowel fronting and raising.
 There is evidence of both vowel shortening and lengthening.
 Consonantal anomalies include cases of changes in articulation, manner, and voicing.

 On a suprasegmental level, there are changes in intonation and pitch, such as monotonous intonation or exaggerations in pitch height and range.
 There are also difficulties in using stress accents to indicate pragmatics and meaning.
 There is a tendency for FAS patients to switch to syllable-timed prosody when their native language is stress-timed.
 This perception could be due to changes in syllable durations, and the addition of epenthetic vowels.

 FAS has many similarities to apraxia of speech (AoS), which is another motor speech disorder.
 Some researchers think that FAS is a mild form of AoS because they are both caused by similar lesions in the brain.
 FAS differs from AoS in that FAS patients have more control over their speech deficits and their "foreign accent" is a form of compensation for their speech problems.
 Because there are relatively few differences in the symptoms of FAS and AoS, a listener's perception of the affected speech plays a large role in diagnosis of FAS rather than AoS.
 The listener has to be familiar with a foreign accent in order to attribute it to the affected speech of someone with FAS.

 The perception of a foreign accent is likely to be a case of pareidolia on the part of the listener.
 Nick Miller, Professor of Motor Speech Disorders at Newcastle University has explained: "The notion that sufferers speak in a foreign language is something that is in the ear of the listener, rather than the mouth of the speaker.
 It is simply that the rhythm and pronunciation of speech has changed."